arjunsatarkar/hitomezashi/README.md

 # Hitomezashi

-Library, CLI and web app to generate hitomezashi patterns.
-These are an example of visually complex and structured patterns arising from simple rules.
+A small learning project to produce a form of generative art, hitomezashi patterns.

-Here is an example of such a pattern (different colours are also supported):
+Here is an example of one such pattern generated using this tool:

 <img src="https://raw.githubusercontent.com/untir-l/hitomezashi/main/sample.png" alt="sample hitomezashi pattern" width="500" height="500">

-## What is the pattern?
+## What are hitomezashi patterns?

 Consider a series of dashed lines, with alternating dashes and spaces of equal length.
 Let some number of these dashed lines emanate from the X axis, and some from the Y axis.

 Now, assign a binary number to each of the lines on each axis.
 If the number is 0, let the first part of the line that is touching the axis be a dash, and the second a space.
-If it is 1, offset the dashed line by one part so it begins with a space, followed by a dash.
+If the number is 1, offset the dashed line by one part so it begins with a space, followed by a dash.

 The result is a hitomezashi pattern.